At Outside In, your time and talent truly make a difference.

 Gregor was born in Colombia and adopted by an American family.
 But when he came out of the closet at age 17, his family disowned him, forcing him out, because they considered his gayness a form of mental illness.
 He had nowhere to turn until he discovered Outside In.
 With positive support from staff members and volunteers and a place to live, he studied every week for his GED.
 Gregor pursued his dreams and was accepted to every college he applied to - New York University, Julliard, and the City University of New York.
 He got a job at Nordstrom once he finished his GED and then moved to New York City to attend college.

 At age 16, Alex found himself sleeping inside newspaper drop boxes.
 When he admitted to himself that his lifestyle was unsustainable, he came to Outside In for help.
 Alex worked with his case manager to obtain transitional housing and he got a job at a food shop in Pioneer Place.
-Today, Alex has graduated with honors from Portland State University.
-He's majored in communications and holds a certificate in community mediation.
-Alex currently works at City Hall in Commissioner Dan Saltzman's office.
+Today, Alex has a 3.5 GPA at Portland State University.
+He's majoring in Communications and doing consulting work involving interpersonal communications in the workplace.

 When most teenagers are going on first dates and doing homework, Emily was battling clinical depression.
 She even attempted suicide.
 Then, she was kicked out of her house.
 Bouncing between friends and other family members didn't last long and Emily ended up on the streets.
 Luckily, Emily found Outside In.
 While living in transitional housing, Emily got a job and became a college student, working toward a degree in political science.